 S&P 500 index funds are one of the most popular investment options for Kiwis.
 But they’ve been a few changes since we released our popular Smartshares US 500 (USF) vs Vanguard S&P 500 (VOO) – Which ETF is better? article in August 2021.
-Most notably fund manager Kernel released their very own S&P 500 fund in April 2022 to contend with Smartshares’ and Vanguard’s offerings.
-So which of these three options is the best for investing in the S&P 500?
+Most notably fund managers Kernel and Foundation Series released their own S&P 500 funds to contend with Smartshares’ and Vanguard’s offerings.
+So which of these four options is the best for investing in the S&P 500?
 In this article we’ll take a detailed look at each fund including the differences between them, their fees and taxes, and other considerations to help you make a decision on which one to invest in.

 1. What’s on offer?